ogulceliksoydan/meraki_serverless_dashboard/README.md

 - Upload the frontend files to S3 and make them publicly readable https://docs.aws.amazon.com/AmazonS3/latest/user-guide/set-object-permissions.html

 - Create and activate users in Cognito.
-In this configuration you can create a user with just a username and a temporary password.
+In this configuration, you can create a user with just a username and a temporary password.
 You can then use AWS CLI to change the temporary password to a new one to activate the user:

 ```bash